EhaabShareef/support-portal/guides/USER_ROLE_MANAGEMENT.md

 ## Security Considerations

 - All routes are protected by authentication middleware
-- Admin routes require `Admin` role
+- Admin routes require `admin` role
 - Passwords are automatically hashed
 - Form inputs are validated and sanitized
 - Authorization policies prevent unauthorized access